att-comdev/valet/doc/resources/README.md

 ## ATT::Valet::GroupAssignment

 A Group Assignment describes one or more resources assigned to a particular type of group.
 Assignments can reference other assignments, so long as there are no circular references.

-There are three types of groups, indicated by a relationship: affinity, diversity, and exclusivity.
-Exclusivity relationships require a unique group name, assigned through Valet.
+There are three types of groups: affinity, diversity, and exclusivity.
+Exclusivity groups have a unique name, assigned through Valet.

 This resource is purely informational in nature and makes no changes to heat, nova, or cinder.
 The Valet Heat Lifecycle Plugin passes this information to the optimizer.

 ### Properties

-- **name** (String)
+- **group_name** (String)
-  - Name of relationship.
+  - Name of group.
 Required for exclusivity groups.
   - Can be updated without replacement.

-- **relationship** (String)
+- **group_type** (String)
-  - Grouping relationship.
+  - Type of group.
   - Allowed values: affinity, diversity, exclusivity
   - Can be updated without replacement.
   - Required property.